mandrasch/sveltekit-wp-bs5/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/mandrasch/sveltekit-wp-bootstrap5)

+Note for Gitpod: _You must create `.env.local` (see `.env.local.example`) in order to connect a WordPress instance with WPGraphQL-plugin._

 ## TODOs

 - [ ] Bugfix permalinks => manitu hosting installed them differently than standard, how can we automatically support them? (blog/2021/12/10/hello-world)